getCUJO/QoOID/draft-ietf-ippm-qoo.md

 thresholds, expressing the network quality as a relative position (percentage) on the linear scale between the thresholds.

-The key innovation is using dual thresholds rather than binary pass/fail criteria, providing meaningful scores even when networks aren't perfect while accounting for different application sensitivities.
+The key innovation is using dual thresholds rather than binary pass/fail criteria, providing meaningful scores even when networks are not perfect while accounting for different application sensitivities.

-It is important to note that the QoO framework itself does not define where QoO falls on the spectrum between objective QoS metrics and subjective QoE metrics.
-The position on this spectrum depends primarily on how the ROP and CPUP thresholds are chosen.
-With appropriate threshold selection based on user-acceptance testing and application performance analysis, QoO scores can likely be tuned to be close to (if not identical to) QoE metrics, while still maintaining the objectivity and composability benefits of QoS-type measurements.

 QoO calculations are mathematically composable, enabling network operators to isolate performance bottlenecks across different network segments for precise